-- Istanbul experienced some massive demostrations lately and people were seriously wounded during the riots.
+- Istanbul experienced some massive demonstrations lately and people were seriously wounded during the riots.
 You should check on that matter from time to time.

 - Don't wear shorts in public in Iran.
-Many people don't know but it is prohibted.
+Many people don't know but it is prohibited.

-- I got a straight lift from Istanbul to Georgia approx. 2300km
+- I got a straight lift from Istanbul to Georgia which is approximately 2300 km.

-- In Bosnia I spent the night in a field.
+- In Bosnia I spent the night in an open field.
 On my way back to the highway I saw a sign that said "DANGER, MINES".

 - In Prague I couchsurfed with the Swedish Ambassador at the Swedish Embassy.

-- I walked through the streets of Tehran with shorts on (later someone told me that short trousers are banned in Iran and you can get into serious troubles)
+- I walked through the streets of Tehran with shorts on (later someone told me that short trousers are banned in Iran and you can get into serious trouble).

 - In Bandar Abbas I went to a football game and I was invited to the player's dressing room as an guest of honour.

-- On a bus from Tehran to Isfahan the guy next to me started masturbating, I asked him to stop because I think it was unpolite, so he did.
+- On a bus from Tehran to Isfahan the guy next to me started masturbating, I asked him to stop because I thought it was inpolite, so he did.